bespoken/bespoken-docs/end-to-end/faq.md

 ---
-title: FAQ (End to End Testing)
+title: FAQ (Functional Testing)
 permalink: /end-to-end/faq/
 ---

-# FAQ for End-to-end Testing
+# FAQ for Functional Testing
-Here you can find common questions on regards End-to-end testing for voice apps.
+Here you can find common questions on regards functional testing for Conversational AI.

 # **Getting started**

-## **What is End-to-end (E2E) testing and why do I need it?**
+## **What is Functional testing and why do I need it?**
->_End-to-end testing involves ensuring that the integrated components of an application function as expected.
+>_Functional testing involves ensuring that the integrated components of an application function as expected.
 The entire application is tested in a real-world scenario such as communicating with the database, network, hardware and other applications ...
 Techopedia_

 Talking specifically about voice apps.
-End-to-end tests focus on testing:
+Functional tests focus on testing:
-* The voice app as a whole (from Alexa/Google through infrastructure to voice app).
+* The voice app as a whole (from IVR/Alexa/Google through infrastructure to voice app).
 * The utterance resolution aka the speech recognition.
 * The interaction models.

-You need to do E2E testing because it's critical to be sure your voice app will behave as expected before it reaches your users.
+You need to do functional testing because it's critical to be sure your voice app will behave as expected before it reaches your users.
 Most apps work with other services and use different pieces of technology and testing only your code (i.e. just doing Unit testing) is no guarantee you are free from errors.

-Our approach to E2E testing is based on the creation and execution of __test scripts__.
+Our approach to functional testing is based on the creation and execution of __test scripts__.
 Ideally, the test scripts should cover the entire functionality of your voice app.

 E2E testing and Regression testing are two types of _functional testing_.